Woody Harrelson Says Dinner With Donald Trump Was So ‘Brutal’ He Had To Leave And ‘Burn One’

 During the same interview, Harrelson revealed that he bumped into Vice President Mike Pence when he was a freshman.
 Pence was a junior running a youth group and Harrelson showed up to give a sermon.

-He says the two got along and Pence seemed like “a nice guy” but the actor added that he wasn’t sure how well they would connect at this point in their lives.
+He says the two got along and Pence seemed like “a nice guy,” but the actor added that he wasn’t sure how well they would connect at this point in their lives.

 Harrelson is starring in the upcoming Zombieland 2: Double Tap.
-The movie hits theaters in October and will bring back Emma Stone, Abigail Breslin and Rosario Dawson.
+The movie hits theaters in October and will bring back Emma Stone, Abigail Breslin, and Rosario Dawson.

 ZOMBIELAND 2 International Footage Reveals New Footage!https://t.co/lHY0pNzDS7 pic.twitter.com/NJYXhIfYam